DFIRScience/UFDR2DIR/README.md

 ## Bug reports and suggestions

 Pull requests considered!
 Otherwise create an issue or message me on [Twitter](https://twitter.com/dfirscience) if you find any bugs or have some recommendations.

+### TODO

+* Determine archive or archive extraction directory
+* Allow user to select keep or disregard extractions
+* UDFR2ZIP -> Create a directory structure in ZIP archive preserving meta-data
+* report.xml zip file name is based on read order -> fragile
+* Allow user to select file exists overwrite, skip or fail.
+* Optimize:
+  * Extract then copy is slow
+  * Read report.xml by line is slow

 ### Testing